-The insurance products marketed by the Society include the following:
+The insurance products marketed by the Society are:

-- buildings and contents insurance, which is sold to residential mortgage customers and non-mortgage customers; - payment protection products, covering loan repayments in case of sickness, unemployment or disability; - travel insurance; - term income protection insurance, replacing up to 60 per cent. of gross income in case of unemployment; - motor insurance; and - personal accident insurance.
+- buildings and contents insurance, which the Society markets to its residential mortgage customers and nonmortgage customers; - payment protection products, covering loan repayments in case of sickness, unemployment or disability; - landlord insurance;

+- term income protection insurance, replacing up to 60 per cent. of gross income in case of unemployment;

+- motor insurance; and

+- personal accident insurance.

 The Society typically uses leading insurers as third-party underwriters for these insurance products.
 It receives a commission and, in some cases, participates in the profits, but not the losses, from third-party underwritten insurance products that it markets.
-This provides the Society with an important source of non-interest income, and in the years ended 4 April 2012 and 4 April 2011 it earned £140 million and £142 million, respectively, from general insurance fees.
+This provides the Society with a significant source of non-interest income, and in the years ended 4 April 2013 and 4 April 2012 it earned £160 million and £140 million, respectively, from general insurance fees.
 It generally markets its insurance products to new and existing customers, and it is the Society's policy to offer insurance products at competitive prices and with more comprehensive coverage than those products generally offered by the main competitors of the Society.